Deep Graph Anomaly Detection: A Survey and New Perspectives: Proxy Task Design

 \subsection{Score Prediction}

-This group of methods focuses on how to make full use of labeled data to build an end-to-end anomaly score prediction model.
+The score prediction based-methods focuses on how to make full use of labeled data to build an end-to-end anomaly score prediction model, as shown in Fig. \ref{fig:part3} (e).
 Unlike approaches that directly apply GNNs for classification with labeled abnormal and normal nodes, this method is designed for the scenarios where only some graph instances are known to be normal and abnormal instances.

-\textbf{Assumption.} The anomaly scores of normal graph instances follow a prior distribution while that for abnormal instances significantly deviate from the distribution.
+\textbf{Assumption.} The anomaly scores of normal graph instances follow a prior distribution while those for abnormal instances significantly deviate from the distribution.

 The score prediction-based methods refer to training a predictor $f_{\text {pred }}: G \rightarrow \mathbb{R}$ which is instantiated with GNNs to directly predict the anomaly score

 where $\Theta _p$ is the training parameters of the score prediction network.
 DevNet \cite{pang2019deep} is a seminal work for score prediction network, which was originally proposed to identify anomalies in tabular data.
 It employs a Z-score-based deviation loss to learn the anomaly scores in an end-to-end manner: